informatics-isi-edu/deriva-docker/README.md

 | Admin        | **deriva-admin** | deriva-admin |
 | User         | **deriva**       | deriva       |

 ### Add the `deriva/certs/deriva-dev-ca.crt` CA certificate to your OS trust store.

 This step is recommended (but functionally optional) when running the container stack on `localhost`.
 The container stack will use a certificate issued by the DERIVA DevOps `deriva-dev` certificate authority.
 Installing this CA certificate will avoid browser certificate invalidity warnings for certificates issued by this CA.

 #### Linux (Debian/Ubuntu):

 ```bash
     sudo cp ./deriva/certs/deriva-dev-ca.crt /usr/local/share/ca-certificates/deriva-dev-ca.crt && sudo update-ca-certificates
 ```

 #### Linux (Fedora/RHEL):

 ```bash
     sudo cp ./deriva/certs/deriva-dev-ca.crt /etc/pki/ca-trust/source/anchors/deriva-dev-ca.crt && sudo update-ca-trust extract
 ```

 #### MacOS:

 ```bash
     sudo security add-trusted-cert -d -r trustRoot -k /Library/Keychains/System.keychain ./deriva/certs/deriva-dev-ca.crt
 ```

 #### Windows:

 Click on the CA certificate file in Windows Explorer and follow the Certificate Installation Wizard prompts, using all default/suggested settings.

 ---

 ### Working with the Container Stack

-The following `docker` commands are meant to be executed from the Docker Compose project root: `deriva-docker/deriva`.
+#### Note: The following `docker` commands are meant to be executed from the Docker Compose project root:
+`deriva-docker/deriva`.
+Change to it before proceeding.

 ```bash
 cd deriva
 ```

 #### Start the Stack:

 Note that on first launch the following command will cause the stack to be built, which includes downloading all dependency images.
 This can take a while depending on the host system environment and network speed.

 ```bash
 docker compose --env-file ~/.deriva-docker/env/localhost.env up
 ```

 You can append `-d` to the above command to detach and run the stack in the background.

 #### Test the Stack:

 Visit `https://localhost` to verify functionality.
 The landing page will contain some basic links that can be used as entry points for further testing.

 #### Stop the Stack:

 ```bash
 docker compose --env-file ~/.deriva-docker/env/localhost.env stop
 ```

 If you ran the stack without detaching (i.e., without `-d`), you can simply `ctrl-c` to stop the stack.

 Note you can also use `pause` and `unpause` to temporarily halt the container stack.
 Resuming from `pause` is fast and can be useful when you want to disable the containers but then restart them quickly.

 #### Delete the Stack (and optionally, associated volumes):

 ```bash
 docker compose --env-file ~/.deriva-docker/env/localhost.env down
 ```

 You can append the `-v` argument (after `down`) to also delete the container volume mounts.
 Note that deleting the volume mounts will destroy any persistent state that has been created, e.g. Postgres databases, Hatrac files at `/var/www/hatrac`, etc.

 ---